Ayurvedic Treatment for PCOS (PMOS): A 90-Day Doctor's Plan

 What a structured 90-day plan looks like

 Because cycles and metabolism change slowly, serious Ayurvedic PCOS care is delivered in 90-day blocks (about three cycles), not one-off prescriptions.
 A good plan brings together a confirmed diagnosis and baseline labs, a pattern-specific herbal protocol, a realistic diet and routine, and doctor check-ins to adjust along the way.
 That is how Qura's 3-month PMOS (PCOS) & PCOD program is built: doctor-led, with the first consultation free so you can get a real assessment before committing.
-If you'd like that assessment, book a free consultation.
+If you want that assessment, book a Rs.
+99 consultation.

 The honest bottom line